Jubilee Stadium: St. George DRLFC

 The team was based at Jubilee Stadium right up until the completion of the 1985 season.
 They then chose to abandon the ground and relocated to the Sydney Cricket Ground.
 The decision was one which they would come to dread.
-In 1985 St. George had been Club champions, 1st Grade Minor premiers, 1st Grade Runners-Up, Reserve Grade Premiers and Under-23s Premiers.
-In 1986 Saints missed the semi-finals in all 3 grades for the first time in 50 years.
-The fans of the club became angry at the club's decision and stayed away from the club in droves while the Dragons remained at the SCG for a further season.
+In 1985 St. George had been Club champions, 1st Grade Minor premiers, 1st Grade Runners-up, Reserve Grade Premiers and Under-23s Premiers.
+In 1986, Saints missed the semi-finals in all 3 grades for the first time in 50 years.

-In 1988 the opportunity came for the club to relocate again.
+In 1988, the opportunity came for the club to relocate again.
 Instead of moving back to Jubilee they decided to move to Belmore Oval.
 Finally, in 1988 it was decided that the Saints would move home to Jubilee in 1989 with a new stand to be constructed for the 1990 season.

 The club yet again moved in the late 1990s and explained to fans the decision was on the basis that Jubilee was too small to accommodate a proposed $30 million stadium complex to meet NRL requirements for playing venues.
 In a joint statement, Kogarah Council and St. George DRLFC stated that the scale of the proposed 20,000-seat stadium would exceed the size of Jubilee Oval and affect residents.
 The decision to leave Jubilee upset many of St George Illawarra's loyal supporters as the ground had so much history to it and in July 2000 many supporters held a rally in support of the ground.
 In March 2002, the R2K (Return to Kogarah) group held a successful Information Night at the Kogarah RSL to support a return to Jubilee Oval and successfully lobbied for the Dragons to play matches at Kogarah from 2003 onwards.